ahmedrangel/rand-user-agent/README.md

 # Random User Agent

-This is an adapted version of [rand-user-agent](https://www.npmjs.com/package/rand-user-agent) specifically designed for environments lacking access to server file systems (fs), such as Cloudflare Workers.
+This is an adapted version of [rand-user-agent by WebScrapingAPI](https://www.npmjs.com/package/rand-user-agent) specifically designed for environments lacking access to server file systems (fs), such as Cloudflare Workers.

 ## Installation